Skip to main content

 • For each row in the visual "dataset", Deneb will generate a special field for each row called "__selected__", and will update this based on click events, or eligible external events to your visual, such as restoring a bookmark with an active selection state.

-• If multiple data points are selected (i.e. by holding the Ctrl key), Deneb will add these to the current list of selected data points and update the __selected__ value accordingly.
+• If multiple data points are selected (i.e. by holding the Ctrl or Shift key), Deneb will add these to the current list of selected data points and update the __selected__ value accordingly.

 • Clicking anything other than a mark within the visual canvas (or a mark that cannot be resolved to one or more data points) will clear the current selection from the visual, and signal to Power BI to do the same for other visuals on the page.